julianandrews/yablocks/README.md

 should also be able to build from source using `cargo build --release`. yablocks works well as a standalone binary.

+### System Dependencies

+yablocks requires the following system libraries:

+- `libsensors` - for the temperature block
+- `libpulse` - for the pulse-volume block

 ## Usage

 yablocks waits for events and outputs text to `stdout`.
 For the most part,